-- 4.101.
-SEBs may recommend the award of BEng, BSc(Eng), or BSc to a student who does not meet the requirements for progression from developmental year three to the final developmental year, but does meet the award requirements for BEng, BSc(Eng) or BSc. - 4.102.
+- 4.100.
+SEBs may recommend the award of BEng, BSc(Eng), or BSc to a student who does not meet the requirements for progression from developmental year three to the final developmental year, but does meet the award requirements for BEng, BSc(Eng) or BSc. - 4.101.
 A student in developmental year three may request to exit with BEng, BSc(Eng), or BSc.
-This may result in the discounting of some modules for the purposes of meeting the requirements of the new programme. - 4.103.
-A student who joins the third year of an MEng or MSci with advanced standing, and who fails to progress at the end of developmental year three shall not normally be eligible for the award of BEng, BSc(Eng), or BSc.
+This may result in the discounting of some modules for the purposes of meeting the requirements of the new programme. - 4.102.
+A student who joins the third year of an MEng or MSci with advanced standing, and who fails to progress at the end of developmental year three shall not be eligible for the award of BEng, BSc(Eng), or BSc.

+- 4.103.
+To be eligible for the award of MEng or MSci a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the duration of registration; - iii. take the total required credit value for the award (see below); - iv. meet the minimum credit value at the level of the award (see below); - v. not exceed the maximum credit value at the lowest level for the award (see below); - vi. meet the progression requirements at the end of each developmental year, and be in the final developmental year; - vii. achieve a minimum College Mark of 40.0.

 - 4.104.
-To be eligible for the award of MEng or MSci a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the duration of registration; - iii. take the total required credit value for the award (see below); - iv. meet the minimum credit value at the level of the award (see below); - v. not exceed the maximum credit value at the lowest level for the award (see below); - vi. meet the progression requirements at the end of each developmental year, and be in the final developmental year.

-- 4.105.
-To be eligible for the award of MEng or MSci, a student must: - i. take modules to a total value of 480 credits, equivalent to 120 credits per developmental year; - ii. take modules to a minimum value of 120 credits at Level 7; - iii. take modules to a maximum value of 150 credits at Level 4, of which 30 credits may be at Level 3; - iv. pass modules to the value of 420 credits (excluding modules at Level 3). - 4.106.
+To be eligible for the award of MEng or MSci, a student must: - i. take modules to a total value of 480 credits, equivalent to 120 credits per developmental year; - ii. take modules to a minimum value of 120 credits at Level 7; - iii. take modules to a maximum value of 150 credits at Levels 3 and 4, of which 30 credits may be at Level 3; - iv. pass modules to the value of 420 credits (excluding modules at Level 3). - 4.105.
 Provision for advanced standing may apply where individual cases allow for it and the advanced standing has been approved.
 In such cases, the value of academic credit required shall be reduced accordingly.

-- 4.107.
+- 4.106.
 A student shall be classified when the requirements for award are met.
-The classification of award shall be based on the College Mark. - 4.108.
+The classification of award shall be based on the College Mark. - 4.107.
 The College Mark provides a weighted average across the modules taken by a student.
-In all cases, the College Mark shall be calculated as though the required value of academic credit was taken. - 4.109.
-The College Mark shall be calculated by one of the following methods:
+In all cases, the College Mark shall be calculated as though the required value of academic credit was taken.

+4.108.
+The College Mark shall be calculated as follows: